 The default menu lists the CDN Pro activities you can perform.

 The dashboard is the default page that appears when you log in to the CDN Pro portal.
 It contains charts that show a snapshot of your account traffic over a recent period of time.
 For detailed information, hover your mouse over the data entry points.
 For example:

 A legend below each chart shows the names of the data entry points in the chart.
 Clicking a data entry point in the legend removes that data entry point from the chart.
 Clicking it again redisplays the data entry point.
 Clicking View Full Report below a chart displays the Reports page, where you can define report parameters and view a graph that compares the current 5-Minute Edge to the option selected in the drop-down list (Traffic Volume, Traffic Bandwidth, and so on) at the top left of the dashboard chart.

-The Reports page allows you to generate reports about:
+The Reports page allows you to generate reports and manage logs.